BarnabasSzabolcs/testgui/README.md

 ### Usage:

-replace your management command `test` with `test_gui`.
+replace your management command `test` with `testgui`.
 It works with the same parameters out of the box. eg.

-    python manage.py test_gui
+    python manage.py testgui

 ### Installation: